davidhyman/green_lane_json/README.md

 You can probably use any GIS tools to view, edit and verify the output such as: Garmin Basecamp, Google MyMaps, Google Earth, etc.

 Phone/tablet apps that probably work include; gaia, osmand, gpx viewer pro, outdooractive, dmd2, etc.

+# What do I need?
+1. Windows[^1]
+1. Obtain the latest `trf_export.exe` from this project: https://github.com/davidhyman/green_lane_json/releases

+[^1]: sorry - if you're on Mac you'll need to know enough Python to `pip install .` the project, but it should work.

 # Usage